 Brief

-A header-only library that gets you a semi-customizable window and an OpenGL context, minimizing dependencies and hiding the complexities of doing proper windowing on each platform.
+A header-only library that gets you a semi-customizable window and (optionally) an OpenGL context, minimizing dependencies and hiding the complexities of doing proper windowing on each platform.

 It's written with performance in mind; though performance is not the main focus of it.
 Maintainability, support for the defined feature set and ease of use are the primary targets of this library.